hacdias/LEIC/report/README.md

 ### Add Operations

 When a client wants to add a new Camera or Observation, it generates a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) _id_ to uniquely identify the request.
 Then, it sends the `id`, the `data` (Camera or Observations) and the `previous` timestamp that was stored in the client.
 When the request `req` arrives in the server, the replica checks decides whether of not to discard the request.
-A request is discared if:
+A request is discarded if:

 - The `id` is present on the executed operations list; or
 - The `id` is present on any log record.